 The Final Test during Extensive Test is very similar to Basic Test.
 It incoporates the same two array tests.
 Typically, at this stage, the module has been heated up during Extensive Test and the Chip Heat Mode.
 This test can be repeated by pressing F2.

 Like Basic Test, successful Extensive Test concludes with a clear 'Pass' message and with distinguishing sound tones.
 Important parameters are shown in this screen.

 The AUTO-LOOP test uses changing patterns to burn-in the module and to detect cell interferences.
 AUTO-LOOP continues until an error is detected or the user terminates the test by pressing the ESC key.

-The screen also shows the voltage, the CL setup and current portion of the module that is being tested ("B1/4" means chip's fifth bank of the first rank).
+The screen also shows the voltage, the CL setup and current portion of the module that is being tested ("B2/0" means chip's first bank of the second rank).
 Unless you have selected a specific CAS Latency (CL) value, the program automatically changes the CL setup every few loops.
 Similarly, unless you have setup a fixed voltage, the test voltages change every few loops.
 You can skip loops using F1, cycle the voltage using F2, or cycle the CL setup using F5.